NToepke/Group-4-Fork/Sprint Two Documents/Design Documentation.md

 ## Formatring Example

-###Example Header
+### Example Header

--Step by step instruction to be given in bulleted list format -Any comands to be used by the user will be formated in the following maner
+- Step by step instruction to be given in bulleted list format
+- Any comands to be used by the user will be formated in the following maner
 > Example command line command

-##Example Sub-header
+## Example Sub-header

--More example steps to be completed by user
+- Example of a [link](https://oss-augur.readthedocs.io/en/main/quick-start.html) to another file and or external source (this one leads to the docs the formatting was based uppon)
--Last example of a step to be completed by user including another code block
+- Last example of a step to be completed by user including another code block
 > Second example of command line command formatting